Ms Virginie Rouas

 LLM in Environmental Law (University of Strasbourg), MSc in Political Science (Lille II University), Bachelor’s Degree in Law (University of Valenciennes)

-My thesis is directly concerned with the issue of business accountability for human rights abuses and environmental damage.
+My thesis is directly concerned with access to justice and business liability for human rights abuses and environmental damage.
 Specifically, my research focuses on the development of European transnational litigation against multinational enterprises for their activities in developing countries.

 Member of the Law, Environment and Development Centre